 Why become part of the Care Free family?

-We’re family owned and operated and proud to be a Factory Certified GAF Master Elite Contractor serving Southeastern Massachusetts and Rhode Island – an honor bestowed upon only 3% off roofers in the country!
-After 36 years of business, we are also a CertainTeed Shinglemaster!
+We’re family owned and operated and proud to be a Factory Certified GAF Master Elite Contractor – an honor bestowed upon only 3% off roofers in the country!
+After 40 years of business, we are also a CertainTeed Shinglemaster!
 This means we can provide homeowners with the GAF Lifetime, Non-Prorated 50 Year Warranty and CertainTeed’s Non-Prorated 50 Year Warranty.
 Both warranties are transferable which adds tremendous value to your home.
+We’re also one of the few GAF Google Guaranteed Roofing Contractors and GAF Consumer Protection Excellence Award Winners in the area.
 With hurricanes and Nor’easters a constant threat to New England homeowners – we install nothing less than a 130 mph wind rated roof – that’s 20 mph more than required by Massachusetts building code!
 We have been an A+ accredited member of the Better Business Bureau since 1993 and have a plethora of professional accreditations and certifications.
 In addition to exclusive product warranties, we guarantee all of our own workmanship for a full 10 years.
-Much of our business comes from returning customers and customer referrals – we’re happy to show potential customers our referral book that features thousands of satisfied homeowners!
+Over 60% of our business comes from returning customers and customer referrals.
 Why wait for your roof to fail in the next storm?
-Contact us today for a FREE estimate and make your house a Care Free home!
+Contact us today for a FREE quote and make your house a Care Free home!